"History never looks like history,

 Dr. Twitchell was a member of the Sons of The Revolution and of the Military Order of the LO...Legion of the U.S.A. which consists of sons of officers of the Army of the United States."

-As this record is being written (September, 2014), we have, at least three sources that corroborate Dr. Andrew Wilkie as a physician for many who lived in and around Darrtown during the early 20th century.
+THREE SOURCES corroborate that Dr. Andrew Wilkie was a physician for many who lived in and around Darrtown during the early 20th century.
+Those sources are:

 There are some individuals still living (2014) who recall Dr. Wilkie from their personal memories or they recall older relatives who spoke of him.
 For example:

-Webmaster Note: Background to two email messages from Charles Teckman
+Background to the two email messages that appear below

 2012 email message